Prato Cathedral Museum

-The Cathedral museum of Prato, Italy, was founded in 1967 in a few rooms of the bishop's residence and in 1976 grew to include items from both the Cathedral of Saint Stephen and the diocesan territory.
+The Cathedral museum of Prato, Italy, was founded in 1967 in a few rooms of the bishop's residence and in 1976 grew to include items from both the Cathedral of Saint Stephen and other churches in the diocese, including the Abbey of Santa Maria in Montepiano.

 History

 The small courtyard that precedes the bishop's residence provides the entrance to the museum which opened in 1967 in the first two rooms.
 In 1976, the museum was enlarged to accommodate works from the entire diocese including the prestigious reliefs from the pulpit of Donatello.

 The collection is set up as a diocesan museum.

 In 1980, the vaults under the cathedral's transept were added to the museum's space, and other areas were included between 1993 and 1996, beginning work, only recently concluded, to reconnect the various sections into one single itinerary that passes through a few rooms in the old Palazo dei Proposti, around the harmonious Romanesque cloister, and concluding under the cathedral.
 A reorganization of the museum space began in 2007, and plans include the preparation of the Renaissance rooms.